 You can establish a connection between BigQuery and Looker using the following steps:

 Step 1: Creating a service account

-To create a service account, you must have the admin permission for Google Cloud.
+To create a service account, you must have admin permission for Google Cloud.
 Ensure you have these permissions before proceeding further.

-Open the credentials page using the Google Cloud Platform API Manager.
+Open the Credentials page using the Google Cloud Platform API Manager.
 Now select an existing project if you have created one in the past otherwise proceed further.

 Click on the create credentials option and select the account type as service.

 Provide a name and description for the newly created service account.
 Once you have filled in the details, click on the create button.

 Service account requires selecting either of the two predefined roles as a data editor or a job user.
 Select the Google BigQuery data editor role as the first option and select the second role as the Google BigQuery job user.
 Click on continue.